 Screenshots of a web page can be extremely useful for different kinds of reasons.
-While majority of the current day operating systems come with integrated screen capturing feature or the ability to clip, there are times when you may need advanced tools.
+While majority of the current day operating systems come with integrated screen capturing feature (Press Print Screen key to take full screenshot or Press Windows key + Shift + S for taking part screenshot).

 For the advanced functionalities, you would need the assistance of third-party apps and plugin tools that help you to fine-tune your screenshot by selecting a certain area of the screen or a complete web page.

 There are umpteen screen capture tools available online, but, if you are looking for a software full of features and specially designed for Windows, we have a list for you.

 ShareX is a free and open source screen capture tool that’s designed chiefly as a file uploader.
 It supports a whole lot of services for you to upload your files and the list is endless.
 We especially like the capture mode that helps preserve the screen content as it was when you began capturing the default.
 In addition, it also allows the user to record unlimited video with all the options as available for usual image capture.

 Among its major features are, capturing with annotation along with automation allowing powerful workflows, capturing screenshots, editing the same, converting to PNG format, deleting the background to make a transparent version, saving in Google Drive, creating images in all sizes, or uploading thumbnails.

 Awesome Screenshot is an extension for browsers like Chrome and Firefox that can capture a certain section of the screen (of a website), the visible section in the browser window, or the complete web page at one attempt.
 The software features an integrated editor that helps you to add shapes, pointers and annotations providing blur effect to the graphics.

 Bonus – it features customizable keyboard shortcuts.
 In addition, it allows you to save the images in JPG or PNG formats to a certain directory, or to its own free cloud storage space.